yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 `Xenoblade Chronicles 2` and `Hyrule Warriors: Age of Calamity` would experience interesting issues which were caused by the new `GPU Garbage Collector` introduced as part of `Project Y.F.C.`.
 We talked about those changes back in [January](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2022/#other-graphical-fixes).

-As you can see below, `Xenoblade Chronicles 2` would use exorbitant amounts of VRAM in OpenGL (Vulkan was unaffected):
+As you can see on the top bar below, `Xenoblade Chronicles 2` would use exorbitant amounts of VRAM in OpenGL (top bar).

-{{< single-title-imgs
+The bottom bar shows the result after the fixes were implemented.

-	"Not a great way to test your whole VRAM (Xenoblade Chronicles 2)" "./xc2bug.png"
+{{< imgs
-	"./xc2fix.png"
+	"./xc2bug.png| Not the best way to test your whole VRAM (Xenoblade Chronicles 2)"
   >}}

 `Age of Calamity` would display *interesting* graphics at random intervals: